 - Automatic mechanism/tools shall be employed to initiate changes/change request, to notify the appropriate approval authority and to record the approval and implementation details.

 - The information system shall be reviewed at a defined frequency to identify and eliminate unnecessary functions, ports, protocols, and/or services.

 8. Change Procedure:

-It is the Change Management Controllers role to facilitate communications between the Department Manager requesting the change and any other affected Department Managers, these will be referred to as the Stakeholders.
-The Change Management Controller will co-ordinate all of the documentation, acquisition of requirements, formulations of plans and scheduling of projects and tasks.
-It is the role of the requesting Department Manager and other Stakeholders to review, comment on and authorize documents relating to the change, instruct staff and to participate in meetings to ensure that the change goes as smoothly as possible and that compliance is retained.
+It is the Change Management Controllers’ role to facilitate communications between the Department Manager requesting the change and any other affected Department Managers, these will be referred to as the Stakeholders.
+The Change Management Controller will coordinate all of the documentation, acquisition of requirements, formulations of plans, and scheduling of projects and tasks.
+It is the role of the requesting Department Manager and other Stakeholders to review, comment on and authorize documents relating to the change, instruct staff, and participate in meetings to ensure that the change goes as smoothly as possible and that compliance is retained.